open-telemetry/opentelemetry-specification/specification/tracing-api.md

 #### Add Links

 A `Span` should have the ability to add a link to another `Span`.
-Linked `Span` can be from the same or different trace.
+Linked `Span` can be from the same or a different trace.
 See [Links description](../terminology.md#links-between-spans).

 An `Link` is defined by the following properties: